Sexual Response Cycle

 Phase 4: Resolution

 During this phase, the body slowly returns to its normal level of functioning, and swelled and erect body parts return to their previous size and color.
-This phase is marked by a general sense of well-being, enhanced intimacy and, often, fatigue.
+This phase is marked by a general sense of well-being and, often, fatigue.
 Some women are capable of a rapid return to the orgasm phase with further sexual stimulation and may experience multiple orgasms.
 Men need recovery time after orgasm, called a refractory period, during which they cannot reach orgasm again.
 The duration of the refractory period varies among men and changes with age.